SonarSource/sonarqube/server/sonar-web/src/main/js/helpers/README.md

 ```

 `window.sonarqube.appStarted` returns a `Promise` telling you when the
-application is stated and all the runtime libraries and hooks are installed.
+application is started and all the runtime libraries and hooks are installed.

 `window.SonarRequest` contains all the helper methods to do an API requests.